Three lined drawstring bags of various sizes made from blue and white floral patterned fabric.

 Finally, fold along the original center crease and edgestitch around the entire length to create your drawstring.

 Once both drawstrings are made, attach a safety pin or bodkin to one end of one drawstring.
-Insert it through one of the casing openings and feed it around the bag, exiting through the same opening.
+Insert it through one of the casing openings and feed it all around the bag, exiting through the same opening you started with.

 Repeat with the second drawstring, starting from the opposite opening.
 Pull on the ends to gather the bag, ensuring the drawstrings are even.